CorrelAid/definition-of-done/README.md

 ## Python
 See the documentation about [Python best practices here](https://docs.correlaid.org/project-manual/project-team/best-practices/python).

-Feel free to submit best practices to Frie or directly to the [documentation repo](https://github.com/correlaid/docs).
+Feel free to submit best practices to Leo or directly to the [documentation repo](https://github.com/correlaid/docs).